johntanner/cronpurge/README.md

 DEPENDENCIES:

-Xcode 4.x and up (earlier versions may work).
+Xcode 4.x Command Line Tools or greater (earlier versions may work).
-Python 2.x and up (earlier versions may work).
+Python 2.x or greater (earlier versions may work).